 Evidence for the existence of self-similarity and fractal properties characterizing the topology of empirical networks provided a solid ground for exploring the latent geometry of their structure in the hyperbolic space.
-The existence of a hidden geometry of network structure naturally led to question if a hidden geometry of network dynamics -- aiming at identifying the latent space due to system function arising from the interplay between structure and dynamics -- was plausible.
-Note that network dynamics is broadly defined, including the dynamics \emph{of} vertex and edge creation or destruction -- including, for instance, system's growth over time or time-varying topology -- as well as the dynamics of processes \emph{on} the network.
-The hidden geometry induced by dynamics has been mostly explored for the latter, with geometric tools have found fertile grounds also for unraveling hidden patterns lurking the complex behaviors of diverse network-driven processes.
-However, since it is possible to define multiple different dynamical processes on the network -- e.g., epidemics spreading (see Fig.~\ref{fig:effective_distance}) or random searches (see Fig.~\ref{fig:diffusion_distance}), one expects not to find a unique latent geometry for system's function: in principle, there could be as many hidden geometries as the number of plausible network-driven processes.
-In this universe of dynamical processes, the dynamics of information exchange has been successfully exploited to define novel metric or quasi-metric measures to this aim, the difference being that, in the latter, the symmetry axiom is relaxed.
+The existence of a hidden geometry of network structure naturally led to question if a hidden geometry of network dynamics was plausible, aiming at identifying the latent space due to system function arising from the interplay between structure and dynamics.
+Note that network dynamics is broadly defined, including the dynamics \emph{of} vertex and edge creation or destruction---exemplified by, e.g., networks' growth processes or time-varying topologies~\cite{holme2012temporal}---as well as the dynamics of processes \emph{on} the network.
+The hidden geometry induced by dynamics has been mostly explored for the latter, except for a few notable cases~\cite{muscolonilocal}, with geometric tools finding fertile grounds also for unraveling hidden patterns lurking the complex behaviors of diverse network-driven processes.
+However, since it is possible to define multiple different dynamical processes on the network---e.g., epidemics spreading (Fig.~\ref{fig:effective_distance}) or random searches (Fig.~\ref{fig:diffusion_distance})---one expects not to find a unique latent geometry for the system's functioning: in principle, there could be as many hidden geometries as the number of plausible network-driven processes.
+In this universe of dynamical processes, the dynamics of information exchange has been mostly modeled through diffusive processes, where the amount of matter being diffused is conserved, and spreading processes, in which the amount of matter being diffused is duplicated at each step (as in the spreading of viruses or ideas) and, consequently, it is not conserved.
+Such dynamics have been successfully exploited to define novel metric or quasi-metric measures to probe the corresponding latent geometry, the difference being that, in the latter, the symmetry axiom is relaxed. \\